 Catholicism

-Traditional Italian Catholic clothing encompasses a range of garments worn by clergy and worshipers alike.
-Clergy members often wear cassocks, albs, chasubles, and liturgical stoles, reflecting their roles in religious ceremonies.
+Traditional Italian Catholic clothing includes garments worn by both clergy and worshipers.
+Clergy members often wear cassocks, albs, chasubles, and liturgical stoles, reflecting their roles during religious ceremonies.

-Additionally, devout Catholics may wear attire such as veils and mantillas as a sign of reverence during Mass and other religious services.
-These garments not only serve practical purposes but also carry symbolic significance, emphasizing the sacredness of Catholic rituals and the deep-rooted traditions within the faith.
+Devout Catholics may also wear veils or mantillas as a sign of reverence during Mass and other services.
+These garments serve practical purposes while carrying symbolic meaning, highlighting the sacredness of Catholic rituals and the long-standing traditions of the faith.

 See Also Traditional Finnish Clothing